footballcsv/cache.api.fbdat/README.md

 Football data for Greece includes:

-- Superleague
+- Super League

-Note: The Alpha Ethniki changed to Superleague starting with the 2006-07 season.
+Note: The Alpha Ethniki changed to Super League starting with the 2006-07 season.

 Example - [`2013-14/superleague.csv`](2013-14/superleague.csv):